monarch-initiative/monarch-ingest/docs/KG-Build-Process/kg-build-process.md

 ### Phenio-KG

-Ontologies in Monarch are build first as [Phenio](https://github.com/monarch-initiative/phenio), then converted into the biolink model and represented as KGX in [kg-phenio](https://github.com/Knowledge-Graph-Hub/kg-phenio).
+Ontologies in Monarch are built first as [Phenio](https://github.com/monarch-initiative/phenio), then converted into the biolink model and represented as KGX in [kg-phenio](https://github.com/Knowledge-Graph-Hub/kg-phenio).

 The `ingest` CLI has transform_phenio method then performs some further filtering on the kg-phenio node and edge files.
 Limiting to nodes and edges that match a subset of curie namespaces, and limiting node property columns to a relevant subset.